apache/tooling-docs/apache-trusted-release/lifecycle.md

 : This is our current SVN repository process for setting up a release candidate.
 Trigger the ATR automation by including release metadata.

 **[Migration](./svn-dist.md)**
-: We need a phase for migration of existing releases from the legacy platform into the ATR data store.
+: We need a phase for migration of existing current and archived releases from the legacy platform into the ATR data store.

 **Passes**
 : The Release Candidate has been accepted.
 Convert the candidate into a Release and proceed to Distribute and Announce the Release.